anderspitman/tuplates-py/README.md

 Tale as old as time.
 I started developing a new static site.
 At first it was just a single page.
-But of course eventually I needed to add a header section.
-And of course HTML doesn't have a way to
+But of course eventually I needed to add more ages and a header section with links to them, and I needed that header section on every page.
+And of course HTML doesn't havea way to
 [include another HTML file](https://css-tricks.com/the-simplest-ways-to-handle-html-includes/), because the popularity of JavaScript frameworks has slowed progress in other web APIs.